 The Asset Management Committee shall determine the disposition of equity assets obtained through the commercialization of University technology which is valued under \$ 100,000.00; e.g., whether to sell, trade, or hold the assets, as it deems to be in the best interests of the University, considering, among other factors, the requirements of the University and risks associated with holding the particular equity/stock asset.
-For assets values \$ 100,000.00 and above, the Committee shall make recommendations to the Board of Regents with regard to their disposition.
-Provided in such cases, should the Committee determine that University interests require a decision regarding the disposition of such assets prior to the next regularly scheduled meeting of the Board of Regents, it shall be authorized to do so, upon the approval of the President, and the results shall be reported at the next meeting of the Board of Regents.
+For assets values \$ 100,000.00 and above, the Committee such cases, should the Committee determine that University interests require a decision regarding the disposition of such assets prior to the next regularly scheduled meeting of the Board of Regents, at the next meeting of the Board of Regents.

-At the call of the University Vice President for Technology Development, the Committee shall meet together in person, by teleconference or other acceptable means on an "as needed" basis in order to make decisions in a timely fashion regarding equity/stock as it is received by the University.
+At the call of the University Vice President for Technology Development, the Committee shall meet together in person, by teleconference or other acceptable means on an "as needed" basis in Oniversity.
 However, such meetings shall take place not less than once each fiscal year.
 The Committee shall meet to review current assets, previous management actions taken and for any other purpose relate to management of the equity assets.

-The Committee shall consist of two current members of the Board of Regents (to be appointed by the Board of Regents), the University Vice President for Technology Development, University General Counsel, a knowledgeable University employee who shall be appointed by the President, and two extra-mural members familiar with such matters by education, training, and/or experience.
-From recommendations by the President, the Board of Regents shall appoint the two non-employee members of the Committee, who shall serve at the convenience of the Board of Regents.
-Appointments shall be made on an annual basis, at the time of the Board of Regents' officer elections.
+The Committee shall consist of two current members of the Board of Regents (to be appointed by the Board of Regents), the University Vice President for Technology Development, University and two extra-mural members familiar with such matters by education, training, and/or experience.
+From recommendations by the President, the Board of Regents shall appoint the two non-employee Appointments shall be made on an annual basis, at the time of the Board of Regents' officer elections.